is the Grande Randonnée Cinq?

 (Lac Léman) to Nice on the GR5, with a few rest days and

-a few extra days in Chamonix, in about five weeks; many hikers who walk longer days and who don't stop for recreation have done it in four weeks or less.
+a few extra days in Chamonix, in about five weeks; many hikers who walk longer days and don't stop for recreation have done it in four or less.
 Add a two or three extra days for the more spectacular finish at Menton.

 Depending upon your routing, you will cover

 about 700 - 850 kilometers (420 - 510 miles).

 You can easily divide your trip over several

 years.
 This site gives information on the most common break points,

 The "Purists" are people like myself, who want to feel

 proud that they walked "every inch of the way" from Lake